 This module is the centerpiece of the Data Engineering graduate program.
 Building on the CORE-FDE module and first remedial courses, it introduces advanced concepts, methods and technologies of data engineering with a view towards industrial applications.
-The components of this modules range from full, semester-long courses for general methods, via short block seminars that introduce special techniques and applications, to application-driven problem-solving workshops in which industry partners come together with data engineering students and faculty to study and solve real-world problems.
+The components of this module range from full, semester-long courses for general methods, via short block seminars that introduce special techniques and applications, to application-driven, problem-solving workshops in which industry partners come together with data engineering students and faculty to study and solve real-world problems.

-Full courses in this module may, for example, include (please see http://campusnet.jacobs-university.de for up-to-date course offerings):
+Full courses in this module may, for example, include:

-Course Title Course No. Semester Mandatory Credits Semantic Web and Internet of Things tba 2 or 3 no 5 Document Analysis tba 2 or 3 no 5 Machine Learning tba 2 or 3 no 5 Data Acquisition Technologies tba 2 or 3 no 5 Big Data Management tba 2 or 3 no 5 Data Visualization and Image Processing tba 2 or 3 no 5 Statistical Modeling and Predictive Analytics tba 2 or 3 no 5 Internet Security and Privacy tba 2 or 3 no 5
+Course Title Course No. Semester Mandatory Credits Semantic Web and Internet of Things 340152 2 - 3 no 5 Document Analysis 340241 2 - 3 no 5 Machine Learning C022- 320372 2 - 3 no 5 Data Acquisition Technologies and Sensor Networks 340112 2 - 3 no 5 Big Data Management 340221 2 - 3 no 5 Data Visualization and Image Processing 340231 2 - 3 no 5 Statistical Modeling and Predictive Analytics 340172 2 - 3 no 5 Internet Security and Privacy 340251 2 - 3 no 5